mostertg/fds/src/02_tools_techniques.md

 ### Improving the index operation for Sequence

 The main advantage of the array implementation is efficiency.
 All operations take $\mathcal{O}(1)$ time (at least in our model of computation which ignores factors like caches and virtual memory), and the constants are small, because array operations are usually directly supported by hardware.
-This is not the case for the list implementations. extend, first, and rest take constant time (again, the constants are small, because pointer operations are also supported by hardware), but index takes time $\mathcal{O}(\min \{i,n\})$, where $i$ is the index and $n$ the length of the sequence.
+This is not the case for the list implementations. extend, first, and rest take constant time (again, the constants are small, because pointer operations are also supported by hardware), but index takes time $\mathcal{O}(\min \{i, n\})$, where $i$ is the index and $n$ the length of the sequence.

 Can we do better than the list implementations, while preserving purity and/or persistence?
 The problem with the list is that it is a linear structure.
 That suggests that using trees might improve access.